![]() |

 Dr. Will Mayo, one of the brothers who founded the world famous Mayo Clinic, claimed to have seen patients that by all standards were dead.
 “We knew they could not live.
 But I have seen a minister come to the bedside and do something for them that I could not do, altho … More

-Because it was the Sabbath the Jews immediately confronted him (v.
+Because it was the Sabbath, the Jews confronted him (v.
 10).
-The Jews rigid tradition taught that if anyone intentionally carried anything from a public place to a private place on the Sabbath, he deserved death by stoning.
-Realizing this the healed man said he was just following orders (v.
+The Jew’s rigid tradition taught that if anyone intentionally carried anything from a public place to a private place on the Sabbath, he deserved death by stoning.
+This was not actually part of the Law.
+It was only a man-made tradition.
+Realizing that he had broken their rules, the healed man said that he was only following orders (v.
 11).
-The Jews then asked who it was that gave him these orders (v.
+The Jews then asked who it was that had given him these orders (v.
 12) and the man said that he did not know, probably because Jesus was unknown to him (v.
 13).
-Later Jesus finds the man in the temple and tells him to stop sinning or something worse is going to happen to him (v.
-14).
-Jesus is interested not only in healing a person’s body, but far more important is the healing of his soul from sin.
-The man departs telling the Jews that it was Jesus who made him whole (v.15).

 Application